radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 A pod named `fid-hdap-import-worker` remains in `Completed` state after the update.
 It is harmless while the deployment is running, and its log can be useful.
 However, it continues to mount the RadiantOne volume, so delete it before deleting the volume claim.

+The rebuild's helper pod is removed as soon as the rebuild succeeds, so nothing is left holding the RadiantOne volume claim by then.
+Its full log is written to the volume under `/opt/radiantone/vds/work/hdap-migration/` before the pod goes, and the logging sidecar ships it once RadiantOne is back up.
+If you ever see a pod named `fid-hdap-import-worker` or `fid-hdap-export-worker` still running after an update has finished, that step did not complete — treat it as a failure and read its log rather than deleting it.

 Use these sources to troubleshoot the update:

 - Job output: `kubectl logs job/<name> -n self-managed`